 - Add noodles and sauce to the pot.
 Grate the carrots right on top, and stir to combine.

-Can I make this ahead of time?
+Can I make it ahead of time?

-Yes, you can meal prep this recipe the day before.
+Yes, you can prep this recipe the day before.
 Enjoy the noodles cool or reheated briefly on the stovetop or in a microwave.
 Leftover noodles can be stored in the refrigerator for up to 4 days.

 Substitutions